-The college is planning to offer a Men's Varsity Soccer program beginning in the 2015-2016 academic year.
-The Chargers will compete against teams from the New England region and have the opportunity to qualify for post-season play at the regional and national levels.
+The college is planning to shift its club level men's soccer program to a varsity level program beginning in the 2016-2017 academic year.
+The Chargers will compete against teams from the New England region and have the opportunity to qualify for post-season play at the regional and national levels after a probationary period per NJCAA rules and regulations.
 To meet eligibility requirements, students must be full-time (12 or more credits) and maintain the standards set forth by the NJCAA and BFIT.
 Teams will compete in the NJCAA Division III intercollegiate competition.